-Forget about native apps, translation services can be a life changing feature to those who like to travel a lot, and find it difficult to navigate about new areas and talk to people using a different language.
-In the recent few years, there have been a lot of development and improvement in terms of translation apps and the AI behind it.
-Stuff like live translation, translation straight from images instead of text, voice input and output and more have taken the center stage when it comes to translation apps.
-However, which ones should you invest your time and interest into?
+Forget about native apps, translation services can be a life-changing feature to those who like to travel a lot, and find it difficult to navigate about new areas and talk to people using a different language.
+In the recent few years, there has been a lot of development and improvement in terms of translation apps and the AI behind it.
+Stuff like live translation, translation straight from images instead of text, voice input, and output, and more have taken the center stage when it comes to translation apps.
+However, which ones should you invest your time and interest in?
 While there are plenty of such translation apps available to download on the Google Play Store, we have curated a list of some of the best for you guys down below!

 #1 – Google Translate